MelGalera/Logistic-Regression-GLM-with-R/index.md

 ### I. Project objective

-Diabetes is a a serious chronic condition where there is too much glucose in the blood.
+Diabetes is a serious chronic condition where there is too much glucose in the blood.
 Blood glucose is regulated by the hormone insulin.
 In such condition, the body cannot produce enough insulin or is not effectively using the insulin it makes.
 This can lead to excess sugar in the blood, which over time, can cause damage to blood vessels and nerves, and may result to many health complications.
 Early diagnosis leading to early and optimal self-management and treatment of diabetes is important to reduce risks of diabetes-related complications.

 In this regard, this project was aimed to develop a predictive model using regression analysis for classifying an outcome for a patient as